tanm-sys/forge-ec/docs/Quick-Start-Guide.md

 # Quick Start Guide

+**🚨 CRITICAL SECURITY WARNING: This library contains known security vulnerabilities.
+Do not use any code from this guide in production systems.**

 Get up and running with Forge EC in minutes.
-This guide covers the most common use cases with practical examples.
+This guide covers the most common use cases with practical examples. **All examples are experimental and may contain security bugs.**

 ## Prerequisites